resuelve/template-deploy-elixir-api-k8s/{{cookiecutter.project_name}}/README.md

 ## Secrets

-All the application configuration are stored in a kubernetes secret called `{{ project_name }}-secret`, this one is a secret multi key which is referenced from the deployment.
+All the application configuration are stored in a kubernetes secret called `{{ cookiecutter.project_name }}-secret`, this one is a secret multi key which is referenced from the deployment.

 Secrets are created by people using a dot-env file: